 Who we are

 The What Works Centre for Local Economic Growth was set up in October 2013 as part of the What Works network to analyse which policies are most effective in supporting and increasing local economic growth.
-It is jointly run by the LSE, Centre for Cities, and Arup and funded by the Economic and Social Research Council, the Department for Business Energy and Industrial Strategy, the Department for Communities and Local Government, the Department for Work and Pensions and the Department for Transport (Read more about how we operate in the FAQ).
+It is jointly run by the LSE, Centre for Cities, and Arup and funded by the Economic and Social Research Council, the Department for Business Energy and Industrial Strategy, the Ministry of Housing, Communities and Local Government, the Department for Work and Pensions and the Department for Transport (Read more about how we operate in the FAQ).

 Reviewing and highlighting the evidence on what local economic policy works